elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Allow SOPS config to contain multiple creation rules
 - Expose all `fluentd-aggregator` buffer settings
 - Replace starboard-operator v0.9.1 with trivy-operator v0.13.0.
 This also includes a grafana dashboard for trivy-operator and another dashboard for ClusterComplianceReport: CIS,NSA and PSS.
+- Rework Gatekeeper PSP constraints and mutation to follow PSS in regards to groups

 ### Removed